Festivals in Nepal and its Celebation Dates

 Maghe Sankranti festival in Nepal

-On this month, the ray of the sun is reflected in the southern hemisphere and the temperature begins to rise earlier people celebrate this festival to thank god for his efforts and giving lives to people. on this day, people take a holy bath near the rivers early in the morning.
-People also say that taking bath at the holy river on this day will wash and remove sin from life people read Bhagwat Gita on the day and sing holy songs.
-Similarly, people mainly eat Yams(tarul)and Til ko laddu (a sweet made of sesame), and sugarcane paste.
-During this festival in Nepal, people go to their relative’s houses and attend a feast.
-People also travel to many temples and religious sites on the day of Maghe Sankranti especially, Devghat.
+During this month, the sun’s rays are reflected in the southern hemisphere, and the temperature rises earlier.
+People celebrate this Festival to thank God for his efforts and for giving people lives.
+On this day, people take a holy bath near the rivers early in the morning.
+People also say bathing at the sacred river on this day will wash and remove sin from life.
+People read Bhagwat Gita on the day and sing holy songs.

 Lhosar

 People celebrate Lhosar by hosting feasts, family visits, and dancing.
 People wear new clothes and congratulate each other.
 They also exchange gifts and eat a variety of foods and enjoy.
 People who follow Buddhism go to monasteries and pray to Lord Buddha for life and health.
-Buddhist people of the Himalayan region take Lhosar as their main festival.
+Buddhist people of the Himalayan region celebrate Lhosar as their main Festival.
 They also hold many programs during Lhosar.
 The roads and houses of people are decorated with Buddhist flags.
-People near Kathmandu visit Sywambhu and Bauddhanth stupa.
-There is the tradition where people through Tsamop which is made up of roasted barley flour in the air.
-There are different types of Lhosar that Buddhist people celebrate: – Sonam Lhosar, Galpyo Lhosar, and Tamu Lhosar.
-Each Lhosar has a different Significance and is celebrated by a different group of Buddhist people.

 Basanta Panchami (Shree Panchami)